 Where a child has particular medical needs, the school depends on parents for such information so that the correct action can be taken, if required.
-Arrangements for pupils who require to take medication during the school day are as described in the circular First Aid Provision in Madras College, issued to all new pupils when they enrol.
+Arrangements for pupils who require to take medication during the school day are as described in the circular Becoming III at School, issued to all new pupils when they enrol.